ALVIN ISD GIFTED AND TALENTED EDUCATION

 - A learning environment that recognizes their social emotional needs and fosters leadership, integrity, personal responsibility, and an appreciation of individual differences, along with respect for others

-- Engagement of parents in the learning process and provide opportunities for understanding and nurturing their children.
+- Engagement of parents in the learning process and provides opportunities for understanding and nurturing their children.

 The Alvin ISD STEM Academy is a school within a school model meeting the needs of the district’s highly gifted population.
 Students must qualify through a series of qualitative and quantitative measures.
 The STEM Academy focuses on problem solving, discovery, creativity, exploratory learning, teamwork, leadership skills, and communication skills while providing the depth and complexity needed to meet the cognitive needs of the highly gifted student.
-After opening in the fall of 2016 with sixth grade, the STEM Academy will follow with the addition of 7th and 8th grades each subsequent year.
+Students are eligible for the screening and/or testing process one time only*

-GT students at the high school level are served in three course areas: Pre-Advanced Placement, Advanced Placement, and Dual Credit.
-Highly trained teachers integrate collegiate level curriculum with the TEKS in order to prepare students for the rigor of Advanced Placement and Dual Credit courses.
+GT students at the high school level are served in three course areas: Alvin ISD Pathway to Advancement (APA), Advanced Placement (AP), and Dual Credit.
+In APA classes, highly trained teachers integrate collegiate level curriculum with the TEKS in order to prepare students for the rigor of Advanced Placement and Dual Credit courses.
 The Advanced Placement and Dual Credit programs represent vertical and horizontal acceleration, allowing students to earn college credit while they are in high school.
 In addition, the Dual Degree program from Alvin Community College enables participating high school students the opportunity to earn an Associate of Arts degree.